 Summary – A Final Look at Tennis Rules

-Like any other sport, tennis is also bound by some strict rules that must be followed in order to play a fair game.
+Like any other sport, tennis is also bound by some strict rules that must be followed to play a fair game.
 It is important to make sure that the rules are specified to govern the game professionally.
-Rules for a sport help the team to deal with critical situations justly and positively.
+Rules for a sport help the team deals with critical situations justly and positively.